The Art and Beauty of Voting Power: Voting power and color

 Before we present our figures, let us explain how the selected coloring relates to the a~priori voting power of the three players involved.
 An index of voting power generally takes a description of a voting body~-- a simple voting game or, in our case, an $s$-scoring committee of three players deciding on three options~-- as its input and produces a real number for each player as its output.
 The respective numbers reflect the players' influence on collective decisions according to a specific conception of a player being influential.
 They are based on specific probabilistic assumptions about the voting situations faced by the players.

 The popular Penrose-Banzhaf power index (\citeNP{Penrose:1946}; \citeNP{Banzhaf:1965}) equates `being influential' with the possibility of the considered player changing or swinging a decision at hand if the preferences and behavior of all other players are held fixed.
-This happens, for instance, in unweighted binary majority decisions when the other players are split equally into a \emph{yes}-camp and a \emph{no}-camp, so that the player in question can determine which option receives the majority.
+This possibility arises, for instance, in unweighted binary majority decisions when the other players are split equally into a \emph{yes}-camp and a \emph{no}-camp, so that the player in question can determine which option receives the majority.
 In other words, the considered player's vote is pivotal for the outcome.
 The Penrose-Banzhaf index assesses the probability of pivotality events for a given player under the assumption that all other players vote \emph{yes} or \emph{no} with equal probabilities and independently of another.
-This is equivalent to assuming that all \emph{yes}-or-\emph{no} configurations or all coalitions $S\subseteq N$ of players who support a change of the status quo are equally likely.
+This is equivalent to assuming that all \emph{yes}-or-\emph{no} configurations or all coalitions $S\subseteq N$ of players who support a change of the status quo are equally likely.\footnote{ The Shapley-Shubik index \cite{Shapley/Shubik:1954} belongs to the same family of indices but supposes positive correlation of \emph{yes}-or-\emph{no} preferences across voters.
+In technical terms, it assumes an \emph{impartial anonymous culture (IAC)}, while the Penrose-Banzhaf index reflects an \emph{impartial culture (IC)}.
+The Holler-Packel index \cite{Holler/Packel:1983} does not consider all coalitions of \emph{yes}-supporters but only \emph{minimal winning coalitions} $S\subseteq N$ in which every \emph{yes}-vote is pivotal for the outcome. }

 When the collective decision requires a choice from three or more options, such as candidates Ann, Bob and Clara above, one can similarly identify `being influential' with the committee's decision depending on or varying in the considered player's preferences.
 For instance, if in our sports club example, player~3 did not rank Ann before Bob and Clara but had Bob as its first preference before Ann and Clara, then the plurality winner would be Bob rather than Ann.
-So player~3 is pivotal in the considered voting situation.
+Hence, player~3 is pivotal in the considered voting situation.
 So is player~2, whereas players~1 and 4 have no scope to individually change the winner for the given preferences of the respective others.
-Players~1 and 4 are, however, pivotal for many of the other preference configurations $\mathbf{P}=(P_1,P_2,P_3,P_4)\in \mathcal{P}(A)^4$ that may arise.
+Players~1 and 4 are, however, pivotal for many other preference configurations $\mathbf{P}=(P_1,P_2,P_3,P_4)\in \mathcal{P}(A)^4$ that may arise.
 So also they are influential from an a~priori perspective that considers all preference combinations to be possible.